peterzieba/5Vpld/README.md

 .SVF File - Serial Vector Format.
 Generated from the .JED file, the .SVF can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />
 CSIM - A tool for simulating the behavior of logic.
-This takes an .SI file and produces an .SO file.
+This takes an .SI file (test vectors) and an [.ABS file](abs-decode/).
+Given these it produces an .SO file.
 This is not concerned with timing, but simply logic states.

 <a href="https://www.winehq.org/">Wine</a> - Wine is not an emulator.
 Allows running Windows programs under Linux.<br />